A Collection of Short Stories from the City of the Golden Gate

 My response was “you pick.”

-I didn’t know at the time that Stanford Jonssen had a computer.
+I didn’t know at the time that Stanford Jonssen was a computer guy.
 Back in the days when I heard about the guy they were not common and I would have shot it with my 9mm pistol if I had seen it.
 A computer was the mark of the Beast to me at that time.
 Even now I feel the same.
 They are too close to the reality of our existence, surrounding every facet of our lives.
-Ah, that’s now maybe not then when they were not as important, or pervasive in our lives.
+Ah, that’s now maybe.
+Not then when they were not as important, or pervasive in our lives.

 Well, anyway I had seen the floater, the effect that it had on the passerby and myself.
 I wanted to leave before it began to stink.
 It was bloated and any break in it’s surface would have produced a stink that you would not be able to imagine.
 I split and walked up the street to Boondocks a safe distance away.
 The smell would not reach me there unless I expected it or waited for it.